jaypeace6/my-calendar/README.md

 6. View the app running on http://localhost:5173/
   - You should also get a popup to confirm app is running and what port the app is running on.
 If you don't see a popup, check the terminal in the IDE).
-  - You should see a calendar, and if your api key was set correctly, you will see events pulled from the Google US Public Holidays calendar
+  - You should see a calendar, and if your api key was set correctly, you will see a US Holiday on it's appropriate date pulled from the Google US Public Holidays calendar

 7. CTL + C to stop the process, localhost sould show not available.